jveverka/java-boot-camp/docs/http-details.md

 # HTTP protocol details
-Java is used quite often to write web application backends.
+Java is used quite often to write web applications or so called backend services.
+Most used communication protocols in java world is family of http related protocols.
 This document contains top-level protocol RFCs list.
 It is highly recommended to get basic overview about these RFCs.